trustengineering/website/src/markdown/home.md

-# Modern, solution-focused software development.
+# Innovative, solution-focused software development.

 We understand that developing software is a creative, problem-solving process.
 We help our clients deliver innovative, valuable software, at pace and we do this through the successful collaboration of design, engineering, and software delivery.